UNCLASSIFIED (U)

 i.
 For each Department-sponsored mainframe AIS application system or database, a protection schema must be developed.
 A protection schema is an outline detailing the types of access users may have to a database or application system, given the users’ need-to-know (e.g., read, write, modify, delete, create, execute, and append).
 This protection schema must include guidelines for granting or denying particular types of accesses to the application system/database and should be included as part of an application system’s security plan.
 The program manager must obtain clearance on the protection schema from IRM/FO/ITI/SI before implementation of the schema.
 The program manager is responsible for ensuring that the protection schema is enforced by the ISSO.

 j.
 Upon major or minor modifications to a Department-sponsored mainframe AIS application system or database, the program manager will review the protection schema that is in place for the application system/database and make revisions where necessary.
-The program manager must obtain clearance from IRM/FO/ITI/SI on such revisions before implementation.
+The program manager must obtain clearance from DT/FO/ITI/SI on such revisions before implementation.
 The program manager is responsible for informing the ISSO of any revision to the protection schema.

 k.
 The ISSO must implement access controls to the mainframe AIS application or database according to the guidance and instructions of the program manager.
 In the absence of explicit instructions governing any particular instance of requested access, the ISSO must obtain the approval of the applicable program manager prior to granting access.